-The Reclaiming Memories Research Lab is an interdisciplinary team of graduate students, recent graduates, and professionals based out of The University of Texas at Austin working together to reclaim memories of Black, Indigenous and People of Color (BIPOC), and marginalized communities.
-Our research aspires to collectively restore missing and forgotten histories, as well as advocate for the historic preservation of communities, sacred spaces, and BIPOC sites of significance.
+The Reclaiming Memories Research Lab is an interdisciplinary team of graduate students, recent graduates, and professionals based out of The University of Texas at Austin working together to reclaim memories of Black, Indigenous and People of Color (BIPOC), Queer and other marginalized communities.
+Our research aspires to collectively restore missing and forgotten histories, as well as advocate for the historic preservation of communities, sacred spaces, and sites of significance to said communities.

 Diana M. Hernández